76616c6172/n-i-x/README.md

 nix show <package_name> (shows pkg if it exists in the nixpkgs repo)
 nix search <term> (search nixpkgs for pkgs with <name> or part of description)
 nix shell <packages...> (drop into ephemeral nix shell with specified packages)
+nix rollback (roll back one generation from the nix log output)
+nix rollback <number> (roll back to generation <number> from the nix log output)